chloesuwignjo/calorie-predictor/README.md

   frameborder="0"
 ></iframe>

 The histogram above shows the the null distribution of TVDs if missingness were MCAR with respect to `n_steps`.
 The red line is our observed TVD.
-Since the p_value is approximately 0.00, which is less than 0.05, we **reject** the null hypothesis.
+Since `p_value2` is approximately 0.0, which is less than 0.05, we **reject** the null.
 The missingness of `average_rating` **does depend** on `n_steps`.
-Hence, the fact that a recipe has no rating depends on a recipe's number of steps.
+Hence, the fact that a recipe has “no rating” is not completely random.
+A plausible explanation for `average_rating` depending on `n_steps` is that a simple recipe with very few steps is likely unrated because it is too well-known.

 ---